 Silicone molds are made of high-grade silicone, built to withstand high temperatures without breaking down.
 Most small silicone molds can handle temperatures up to 400 degrees F., and some may be able to handle much higher heat, so be sure to check the packaging or manufacturer’s recommendations for your particular mold.

 Sometimes silicone molds can shift while cooking, as the side walls are flexible rather than rigid, as with a metal pan.
 Try to choose silicone molds with thicker sidewalls to help retain the shape.
 You can also place silicone molds on a baking sheet to keep larger silicone molds from collapsing or getting the impressions of your oven racks in the bottom.
 For small cupcake-sized molds, you can use a baking sheet to transfer the molds from the counter to the oven, and placing many of them side-by-side on a baking sheet will help the smaller molds stand up and retain their shape.

 How to grease silicone molds?
 Is it necessary?

 It is not always necessary to grease silicone molds, as they are very non-stick on their own.
 However, if it is a mold with ridges or lots of corners, it may be beneficial to use a bit of grease or cooking spray to help your baked goods release from a more complex silicone mold.

 How to cool baked goods in silicone molds

-When the baking process is complete, remove the silicone mold from the oven.
-If using a baking sheet, you can simply remove the baking sheet and allow the silicone molds to cool on the baking sheet.
-If the molds were freestanding in the oven, use two potholders to gently remove them from the oven, and place them on a wire cooling rack.
+When baking is complete, remove the silicone mold from the oven.
+If using a baking sheet, you can simply remove it from the oven and allow the silicone molds to cool on it.
+If the molds were freestanding in the oven, use two potholders to gently remove them from the oven and place them on a wire cooling rack.